 The type and size of property to be valued and the reason for valuations differ and therefore we recommend you contact one of our senior valuers or fill in our online valuation fee quote form, for a free quote on the valuation or consultancy work required.

 We stress a high level of quality and attention to detail with our valuations, from the inspections, analysis of sales evidence and reporting.
 Our valuers are not trying to undertake 6-10 valuations per day and will spend the appropriate time compiling a “speaking valuation” to justify the value we adopt by making specific reference to the sales evidence analysed, enabling the reader to have a clear understanding of how and why the valuer has arrived at the value of the property.
 This detailed process and bespoke reporting specific to the property and the purpose the valuation is required, rather than a computer generated “generic report” template, provides our clients with a more professional, and in our opinion, a more accurate report, suitable for a variety of purposes including being used as expert evidence in court matters.
-Our 33 year history in the valuation industry and wealth of experience in providing expert evidence in Western Australia and Australian courts and assisting our clients with making important property related decisions, has drawn us to the conclusion that quality is better than quantity and taking the required time to maintain quality is what our clients need.
+Our long term history in the valuation industry and wealth of experience in providing expert evidence in Western Australia and Australian courts and assisting our clients with making important property related decisions, has drawn us to the conclusion that quality is better than quantity and taking the required time to maintain quality is what our clients need.
 Our company prides ourselves on quality and will not jeopardise this by cutting corners, producing lesser quality reports as a result of not charging an appropriate fee.
 Click here for our online quote page.